GLOBAL MARKETS-Yields slip, stocks struggle as economic fears grow

 The euro was near its lowest since 2017.
 European Central Bank policymaker Francois Villeroy de Galhau said the euro's weakness could threaten the central bank's efforts to steer inflation toward its target.

-Gold rose slightly as declining Treasury yields offset headwinds from a relatively firm dollar that along with the prosect of interest rate hikes had earlier pushed bullion to a more than three-and-a-half-month low.
+Gold rose slightly as declining Treasury yields offset headwinds from a relatively firm dollar that, along with the prospect of interest rate hikes, had pushed bullion to a more than 3-1/2 month low.

 U.S. gold futures GCv1 settled up 0.3% at $1,814 an ounce.